komalsharma-iOS/BiometricAuthenticationiOS/README.md

 # BiometricAuthenticationiOS

 This is the time when users are more towards how to safeguard their content.
-This is why now a lot of applications are coming with TouchID or faceId authentication to secure user data.
+This is why now a lot of applications are coming with TouchID or FaceId authentication to secure user data.

 Biometric authentication is what we look out while talking about security.